 In June 1996, Clive Austin, then Director of Admissions at St. George’s School, was hired as Headmaster.
 That summer, Mr. Austin hired 24 teachers and staff for WPGA.
 And soon word spread in the community about this new, progressive school set to open in September 1996.

 The admissions plan was to enroll 150 students, yet demand was high, and by September 1st, 325 children in JK to grade 8 had joined the “little school with a big vision.”
 In only five years, the school grew to a JK-12 school and proudly graduated its first grad class in 2001.

-When Clive Austin retired from WPGA in 2013, Tam Matthews became the school’s second Head of School, bringing 30 years’ experience in headship and leadership roles at independent schools across Canada.
+When Clive Austin retired from WPGA in 2013, Tam Matthews became our second Head of School, bringing 30 years’ leadership experience at independent schools across Canada.